-In this course students will focus on the challenges facing academic knowledge workers (in management consultant Peter Druckers famous phrase).
-We will consider concrete methods that allow us to do our coursework, research, and writing more creatively, more productively, and more efficiently.
-Achieving this goal will require us to familiarize ourselves with some of the leading ideas in the field of intellection, cognition, organization, and human learning.
+In this course, students will focus on the challenges facing academic knowledge workers (in management consultant Peter Drucker's famous phrase).
+We will consider concrete methods that allow us to do our coursework, research and writing more creatively, more productively and more efficiently.
+Achieving this goal will require us to familiarize ourselves with some of the leading ideas in the field of intellection, cognition, organization and human learning.
 Students should expect to be active participants in this course and be open not only to learning about the processes of learning itself, but also to developing strategies for becoming better learners.
-Although this course is open to all students, first-year and sophomore students are especially encouraged to enroll.
+Although this course is open to all students, first-year and sophomore students especially are encouraged to enroll.
 No prerequisite.

 This course provides the academic preparation for students to become a Health Coach with the Community Care Network (CCN) at Knox Community Hospital.
 Health Coaches are members of the CCN team that promote holistic physical, mental and social wellness through in-home visits with members of the community.
 Any student interested in becoming a Health Coach must take this course.